VincentWei/minigui-docs/user-manual/MiniGUIUserManualFAQsEN.md

 A) If you configure MiniGUI as MiniGUI-Processes or MiniGUI-Standalone, you should run `mginit` program first.
-As MiniGUI-Processes adopts a Client/Server architecture, you have to start up the sever program, `mginit`, before running other client programs.
+As MiniGUI-Processes mode adopts a Client/Server architecture, you have to first start up the sever program, `mginit`, before running other client programs.
 In mg-samples package, you should run `mginit` in `mginit/` directory first, then run demo programs in other directories.